christophersbarrett/mulberry-wiki/Page-Definitions.md

-Each page in a Mulberry application is displayed using a page **template**.
-You can use built-in templates, or create your own.
-To specify a template for a page, add a template property to the page's YAML header:
+Each page in a Mulberry application is displayed using a page **definition**.
+You can use built-in page definitions, or create your own.
+To specify a template for a page, add a page definition property to the page's YAML header:

     ---
     title: My Page
-    template:
+    page_def:
       phone: default
       tablet: default
     ---

     My page's content is amazing.

-The template name is added as a class on the page's root element as a hook for styling.
-In this case we're using the `default` template for both phone and tablet.
+The page definition name is added as a class on the page's root element as a hook for styling.
+In this case we're using the `default` page definition for both phone and tablet.
 For really simple pages this might be ok, but most of the time you'll probably want your tablet pages to have a different layout.
-In that case, you'd specify different templates for each device type:
+In that case, you'd specify different page definitions for each device type:

     ---
     title: My Image Page
-    template:
+    page_def:
       phone: image-gallery-phone
       tablet: image-gallery-tablet
     ---

     My images are amazing.

-If you specify a template that does not exist, the page will not be displayed in your app.
-If you do not specify a template, then the built-in `default` template will be used.
+If you specify a page definition that does not exist, the page will not be displayed in your app.
+If you do not specify a page definition, then the built-in `default` page definition will be used.

-## Creating Your Own Page Templates
+## Creating Your Own Page Definitions

-You can specify your own page templates using a simple YAML structure.
-Your templates can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.
+You can specify your own page definitions using a simple YAML structure.
+Your page definitions can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.

 Mulberry can create the YAML skeleton for a new template for you:

-    mulberry create template my-template
+    mulberry create page_def my-pagedef

-This will create a file `my-template.yml` in your project's templates directory.
+This will create a file `my-pagedef.yml` in your project's page_defs directory.

-A template consists of one or more **screens**; each screen contains one or more **regions** which are defined as either **columns** or **rows**; and each region contains one or more components.
+A page definition consists of one or more **screens**; each screen contains one or more **regions** which are defined as either **columns** or **rows**; and each region contains one or more components.
 Regions can also contain other regions, allowing for complex layouts.
-Templates can also specify interactions between components via **capabilities**.
+Page definitions can also specify interactions between components via **capabilities**.

 This is best explained with an example:

-    my-template:
+    my-pagedef:
       screens:
         - name: index
           regions: